Timing Delay Circuit: Explaining a Time Delay Circuitry and its Applications!

 (Electric motors consist of integrated circuits to provide full power in a delayed sequence)

 A dead stop condition usually provides an electric motor with immediate full power.
 Applying a lower voltage enables an improved startup sequence with a reduced current.
-Full power delivery occurs after a time delay via time-delay relay.
+Full power delivery occurs after a time delay via a time-delay relay.

 Conveyor belt sequence delay